-Some of the biggest hospitals in the country believe that speech recognition technology could be a disrupting healthcare.
-In reality, many are seeing that it is the wave of the future.
+Some believe that speech recognition technology could be new technology disrupting healthcare.
+In reality, many are seeing that it is the future of healthcare.
 However, a lot of people in healthcare still want to cling to their old ways.
 This is especially seen in older doctors.

-Speech recognition technology is now increasingly being seen as a new way of working.
+The use of speech recognition technology is now increasingly being seen as a new way of working.
 This technology has found a lot of acceptance among people who are employed by the healthcare sector.
-In fact, hospitals and other medical facilities are rapidly expanding their usage of voice recognition software.
+In fact, some of the largest hospitals are rapidly expanding their adoption of this technology.

-Most older doctors have spent their lives jotting down notes and having them typed by the support staff.
-They do not trust speech and voice recognition technology and still prefer to do things the old-fashioned way.
+Many doctors spend their time jotting down notes and having them typed by a transcriptionist.
+They simply do not trust speech recognition technology and still prefer to do things the old-fashioned way, some might say.
 Such skeptical end users are currently the major reason behind the slow acceptance of this technology.
-Unfortunately, they can be found in most departments and specifically the administration of the healthcare facility.
+Unfortunately, they can be found in most departments and a lot of times leading the administration.

 The best way of dealing with such die-hard opponents is to win them over.
-Once they have been taken into confidence and see for themselves the tremendous advantage of using speech recognition software, it is a foregone conclusion that their opposition will vanish.
+Once they have been taken the time to see for themselves the tremendous advantage of using this technology, their opposition will vanish.